Printing a Publication in Adobe PageMaker

 5. Adjust Orientation and Paper Settings

-• Paper Size: Click Setup to select your paper type, quality, and size.
+- Paper Size: Access the Setup sub-menu to verify your paper dimensions and tray source.

 6. Configure Advanced Print Options